-Xi's research at the LWP examines the impact of software on economic outcomes with a focus on jobs.
-In addition, she is looking at how climate change affects infrastructure investment decisions as well as the implications of climate change on the future of work.
+Xi's research at the LWP is on understanding the impact of global disruptions (climate change/digital transformation/Covid) on labor.
+Currently she’s focused on two projects: one on clinician burnout and turnover, the other on the impact of climate change on global supply chain.
 Prior to joining the LWP, Xi worked as a consultant for numerous organisations, including the Latin American Energy Organisation (OLADE), International Finance Corporation (IFC), the Chinese National Development and Reform Commission (NDRC), UK-India Business Council, and Legal & General Investment Management.
 She is the co-founder of the Oxford International Infrastructure Consortium (OXIIC), whose aim is to facilitate communication and collaboration on infrastructure between academics, policymakers, and practitioners worldwide.
 She is also a co-author of "The Self We Choose (我们选择的自己)", a book published in Chinese that features the life stories of scientists from the largest ever all-women expedition to Antarctica.
 Xi holds a DPhil (PhD) from the University of Oxford, an MSc in Environmental Economics and Climate Change, and a BSc in Environmental Policy with Economics from the London School of Economics.

 After completing a PhD in Sociology at the University of Michigan in 1984 with a dissertation on auto workers, Linda Kaboolian taught public policy for the next thirty years at the Harvard Kennedy School of Government....
 Read more about Linda Kaboolian